-These exams are designed to help you prepare for the actual exam at no additional cost to you.
-They are available for students enrolled in the class in session.
+These exams are designed to help you prepare for the state-approved, final exam.
+They are only available for students enrolled in the class while it is in session.

-The final exam for the class is 150 questions and you will have three hours to complete it.
+The state-approved, final exam for the class is 150 questions and you will have less than three hours to complete it.
 You will need a minimum of 70 to pass, which is 105 questions.
 You will not need to take another exam for the Texas adjuster license.

-The practice exams are set up for minimum mastery.
-Once you are able to pass the practice exams, you should be able to pass the final exam with ease.
+These exams are designed for minimum mastery.
+Once you are able to pass the online exams, you should be able to pass the state-approved, final exam with ease.

 When you take the exams, it is recommended to follow these steps: